-When transporting caustic or flammable chemicals from laboratory to laboratory or from the stockroom to the laboratory these chemicals should have secondary containment sufficiently large to hold the contents of the chemical container if it were to break.
-See Appendix A, Paragraph D. of CFR (Code of Federal Regulations) Part 1910.1450 (http://ecfr.gpoaccess.gov/).
-A copy of this document is kept at Environmental Health Services.
+When transporting caustic or flammable chemicals from laboratory to laboratory or from the stockroom to the laboratory, those chemicals should have secondary containment sufficiently large to hold the contents of the chemical container if it were to break.
+See Appendix A, Paragraph D. of CFR (Code of Federal Regulations) Part 1910.1450 for specific instructions.